Employee: Clocking In and Out through the WAE App

 • Shifts over six hours include an unpaid 30-minute break, which is automatically deducted.

-• No need to punch in or out for the break.
+• No need to clock in or out for the break.

-• When punching out, if a break is required, a pop-up will ask you to confirm:
+• When clocking out, if a break is required, a pop-up will ask you to confirm:

 • Yes, I took a 30-minute break – You’ll be asked to review and confirm your hours.